Improving access to cancer treatment and support for everyone

 We believe everyone in Wales should have equal access to cancer treatment and support, so we work hard to take our services right into the heart of communities.

-Our two Mobile Support Units travel across Wales delivering chemotherapy and lymphoedema treatments because we know journeys to and from hospital for cancer treatment can be expensive, long and stressful.
+Our three Mobile Support Units travel across Wales delivering chemotherapy and lymphoedema treatments because we know journeys to and from hospital for cancer treatment can be expensive, long and stressful.
 So we bring treatment closer to people’s homes.
-We work with every Health Board in Wales to help save cancer patients those long journeys to and from hospital and every year we save patients around 45,000 miles.
+We help save cancer patients those long journeys to and from hospital and every year we save patients around 45,000 miles.

 To deliver unique support services to cancer patients and their families

 Our range of Cancer Support services have been specifically designed to meet the needs of cancer patients and their families and are free for as long as they are needed.
-Our free Support Line (0808 808 1010) is open 8am – 8pm, 365 days a year.
-Last year our nurses handled about 13,000 calls from people needing our support.
+Our free Support Line (0808 808 1010) is open 365 days a year.
+Every year our nurses handle about 12,000 calls from people needing support.

 Our Cancer Support Advisors are based in local hospitals and communities and give advice to help cancer patients and their families make ends meet.
 They carry out benefits assesments and help fill out complex forms, so people can access the money they're entitled to.
-Each year we help around 3,000 people and in 2015/16 we helped claim £3.5 million for cancer patients and their loved ones.
+Each year we help claim around £4 million for cancer patients and their loved ones.

 Funding research to develop treatments and support those living with and beyond cancer